-11.2 Hardware Performance Counters
+12.2 "Zihpm" Standard Extension for Hardware Performance Counters

-There is CSR space allocated for 29 additional unprivileged 64-bit hardware performance counters, hpmcounter3-hpmcounter31.
-For RV32, the upper 32 bits of these performance counters is accessible via additional CSRs hpmcounter3h-hpmcounter3th.
+The Zihpm extension comprises the 29 additional unprivileged 64-bit hardware performance counters, hpmcounter3-hpmcounter31.
+For RV32, the upper 32 bits of these performance counters are accessible via additional CSRs hpmcounter3h-hpmcounter31h.
 These counters count platform-specific events and are configured via additional privileged registers.
-The number and width of these additional counters, and the set of events they count is platform-specific.
+The number and width of these additional counters, and the set of events they count, is platform-specific.
+The Zihpm extension depends on the Zicsr extension.